mydatastory/py_intro_class/README.md

 - Mindy McAdams' Python class materials can be found [here](https://github.com/macloo/python-beginners).

 ### To-Do List (May 30, 2019)
-- The for_loops.ipynb is missing the Q & A section.
 - The plotting.ipynb is missing the *Adding a Legend* section.